Q&A with Stephanie Nash, Chief People Officer at RedMart

 HQA: Do you have any other final advice for emerging Asian leaders?

-Stephanie Nash is the Chief People Officer at RedMart, an online grocery and essential e-commerce platform headquartered in Singapore.
+This article was first published on 11 January 2016, when Stephanie Nash was the Chief People Officer at RedMart, an online grocery and essential e-commerce platform headquartered in Singapore.